Maestro John Gordon Ross, Music Director & Conductor

 Since the late 1990’s, John Gordon Ross has served in a variety of roles as an adjunct faculty member at Lenoir-Rhyne University including portions of two semesters where he served as guest conductor of their choral ensembles as a temporary replacement for Dr. Paul D. Weber.
 He also teaches the Instrumental Conducting course every other spring semester.

 He is also still an active trombonist and has performed with the Lakeside Symphony Orchestra in Ohio every summer since 1978.
 In Hickory, he is a regular performer with the LRU Concert Band and the Hickory Jazz Orchestra.
-He is also in demand as a clinician having conducted several festival orchestras in Tennessee and North Carolina and adjudicated NCMEA Orchestra Festivals in both Eastern and Western districts.
-Last year he served as the clinician for the inaugural Cleveland County Honors Orchestra.
-Last summer he was elected to a third term on the Board of Directors of the Conductors Guild and serves as Chair of their Nominating Committee.
+He is also in demand as a clinician having conducted several festival orchestras in Tennessee and North Carolina and adjudicated NCMEA Orchestra Festivals in both Eastern and Western districts. he has served as the clinician for the inaugural Cleveland County Honors Orchestra. he was elected to a third term on the Board of Directors of the Conductors Guild and has served as Chair of their Nominating Committee.